ICHEC/qpcc/lecture-7/landscape-of-quantum-algorithms.md

 ### PFAS molecule destruction

 <ul>
 <li>An important use-case of the VQE is the study of PFAS (per-and polyfluoroalkyl) molecule destruction.
-These molecules are used as hear, water and oil resistant coatings in many areas.</li>
+These molecules are used as heat, water and oil resistant coatings in many areas.</li>
 <li>These molecules are present in many materials, and have the inconvenient that are toxic to human bodies and they can easily contaminate water.
 Thus, there is an interest in chemical degradation and destruction of these molecules.
 In order to break these molecules we need to be able to simulate their energies, something that can be done with the VQE.</li>
 </ul>